zanedickens/chicken-little/README.md

 ## How to run this app:
 - This is an AngularJS 1.5 app and needs a file server to run
 - On your local machine this needs to be IIS or Apache or Node HTTP-Server
-- This app is already running on live server here: http://zanedickens.com/chicken-little/#/
+- This app live here: http://zanedickens.com/chicken-little/#/
 - This works in Firefox 50, Chrome blocks geolocation when not using HTTPS.

 ### Window 8 or 10 - ISS